 Diplomates who have already registered for the 2017 exam, but wish to wait until 2018 for the alternative assessment, will be given a full refund as long as they notify the ABS office in writing

 more than 15 business days before the first day of the exam window (Nov.
 27).

 - How does the ABS plan to gather diplomate feedback?

 We intend to use surveys and focus groups to identify and refine potential options, in addition to having representatives at as many surgical meetings as possible in the coming months.
 All diplomates will have an opportunity to provide feedback.
 We want to hear from surgeons as to what would be most valuable to them for ongoing learning and assessment throughout their career.

 - I am board certified in multiple surgical specialties.
 What about me?

 The new assessment program will be shaped with the concerns of multiple certificate holders in mind, and they will be asked specifically to provide feedback.

 - How is the ABS transitioning everyone to five-year reporting cycles?

 All diplomates will have their current reporting cycle extended by two years.
-This change, as well as the reduction in self-assessment CME, will be reflected in your login area by August 1.
+This change will be reflected in your login area by August 1.
 We will also send you regular updates via email regarding your status.
 Please note that only reporting cycles are being extended by two years; certificate expiration dates will not be extended.

 - What will the five-year reporting require?